-Major countries around the world, including Japan, have established an international framework (international export control regime) for export control in cooperation with the international community in order to prevent weapons of mass destruction (nuclear weapons, biological weapons, and chemical weapons) and goods and technologies that can be converted into arms and items for military use from being provided to nations and terrorists that threaten the security of the international community.
+Major countries around the world, including Japan, have established an international framework (international export control regime) for export control in cooperation with the international community in order to prevent weapons of mass destruction (nuclear, chemical, or biological weapons or missiles) and goods and technologies that can be converted into arms and items for military use from being provided to nations and terrorists that threaten the security of the international community.
 In Japan, through the Foreign Exchange and Foreign Trade Act, export control is conducted from the standpoint of security.

-Cooperation by the concerned parties is essential in order for the University to perform thorough export control.
+Understanding and cooperation by the concerned parties are essential in order for the University to perform thorough export control.
 The University’s export control procedures have been organized into this homepage, and I encourage you to utilize it on campus.

 Director of the Office of Conflict of Interest and Security Export Control